Skip to content

 Part of Château Wedding Venues in France

 A château wedding package wraps the things you would otherwise book separately into one figure.
 At most estates that means venue hire, on-site sleeping for the wedding party, a catering arrangement, and coordination across the weekend.
 This page is built around that package model rather than scenery.
-We list 13 châteaux that publish a package or price band, so you can compare what each one bundles before you enquire.
+We focus on the châteaux that publish a package or price band, so you can compare what each one bundles before you enquire.
 For the broader directory across all venue types, see our wedding venues in France pillar.

 Editor's Tip